This guide will teach you the basic functions that you have under the ‘Manager’ access level in Deputy.

 A box will appear, which shows a list of steps to follow if you have not created the spreadsheet yet.
 This box also has a clickable link that allows you to download a spreadsheet template that you can fill in.

-Now that the fields are autofilled, double check that all details are correct, in case of any errors.
+Now that the fields are auto-filled, double check that all details are correct, in the rare event of errors.
 If everything is correct, click Add People and they will be added to Deputy.

 Sending Deputy invites to employees

 You can send invites a number of ways, including bulk invites via the People list.
 To send an invite to a single employee, go to the ‘People’ page,